top of page

 Martina´s ballet in Yosemite slab left 7A+

-Dinners were really always like a vegetarian’s nightmare.
-300g steaks were served as an appetizer and the South African traditional dish boboti won us all over.
-Despite such high-quality nutrition, David was a little surprised by the intensity of the entire trip, perhaps also from how he joked around in Short And Stout 7A and in Last Boyscout 6C - a nice playful boulder that he took in several ways.
-At the end of the first week, as he himself recalled, he was so sore that he could barely walk.
-He was already writing himself off for climbing the rest of the trip.
-Fortunately, the soreness prevented him from walking more than climbing.
-Just a few days after the soreness, he sent one of his boulder from the pre-written ticklist Zanzibar 7A+ and immediately moved his maximum by half a degree.
-That was when the harvest began.
-He managed to climb Minki 7B in two sessions and thus move the grade again, and on the same day he also jumped two 7As Sanan and Schnoiz.
-He also collected iconic boulders in the Roadcrew sector such as Roof Is On Fire 6C and Mary's Roof 6B.
+Dinners were a vegetarian's nightmare, with 300g steaks served as appetizers!
+The South African traditional dish boboti won us all over.
+Despite the high-quality nutrition, David was surprised by the trip's intensity.
+He joked around in Short And Stout 7A and Last Boyscout 6C, a playful boulder he tackled in several ways.
+By the end of the first week, he was so sore he could barely walk!
+He thought he might be done climbing for the trip.
+But fortunately, the soreness didn’t stop him from climbing!
+Just a few days later, he sent one of his ticklist boulders, Zanzibar 7A+, and moved his maximum by half a degree!

 David warming up at Roadcrew sector